menu

 We Americans love our cars.
 Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
 As a result, most households in America have one, two, or three cars.
 But NeighborhoodScout's exclusive analysis shows that the Ozone Park neighborhood has a highly unusual pattern of car ownership.
 23.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.2% of U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Ozone Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Ozone Park neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.7% of all neighborhoods in America.

 Did you know that the Ozone Park neighborhood has more Dominican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.7% of this neighborhood's residents have Dominican ancestry and 14.3% have Puerto Rican ancestry.